Jinyi-Li/computer_system_components_simulation/README.md

 shell_simulator.c -

 Simulate the behaviors of linux shell.
 It supports a simple form of job control and I/O redirection.
 For non-builtin commands, it runs the corresponding executable if exists.
 It also handles SIGCHLD, SIGINT, and SIGTSTP signals.

+proxy_simulator.c -

+Simulate the behaviors of a cache web proxy server.
+It creates a proxy that accepts incoming connections, reads and parses requests, forwards requests to web servers, reads the servers’ responses, and forwards the responses to the corresponding clients.
+It uses basic HTTP operations and socket programming.